 Mumbai Airport: The ITC Maratha

-- Location: The hotel is conveniently located in a peaceful spot on Sahar Airport Road, 5 minutes from the international terminal and 10 minutes from the domestic terminal.
+- Location: The hotel is conveniently located in a peaceful spot on Sahar Airport Road, five minutes from the international terminal and ten minutes from the domestic terminal.

 - Accommodations: The hotel has 386 rooms and suites.
 The Executive Club rooms are among the largest rooms in this category across India.
 ITC One rooms offer exclusive accommodations for the discerning business traveler.
 The grand Presidential Suite is a tribute to Chhatrapati Shivaji, a prominent ruler of the Bhosle dynasty that founded the Maratha Empire.
 It comes complete with added high security, and like all the suites, a personal butler.

 - Features: The five award-winning restaurants and 6,500 square foot Wellness Center are the distinctive highlights of this hotel.
 Peshawri offers a taste of the highly acclaimed cuisine of India’s North West Frontier.
 Dum Pukht is a one-of-its-kind culinary experience in Mumbai, presenting a 200-year-old culinary legacy straight from the Royal Kitchens of the Nawabs of Awadh.
 Dakshin brings authentic flavors from south India.

 - Cost: Room rates start from around $180 per night for an Executive Club king.

 - Read traveler reviews and compare rates at Tripadvisor: The ITC Maratha Airport Hotel.

 - See other top hotels near Mumbai airport.